mui/mui-x/docs/data/data-grid/filtering/filtering.md

 ## Customize the operators

-The full typing details can be found on the [GridFilterOperator api page](/x/api/data-grid/grid-filter-operator/).
+The full typing details can be found on the [GridFilterOperator API page](/x/api/data-grid/grid-filter-operator/).

 An operator determines if a cell value should be considered as a valid filtered value.
 The candidate value used by the operator is the one corresponding to the `field` attribute or the value returned by the `valueGetter` of the `GridColDef`.